 - The officer will swear out the warrant in front of a video Justice of the Peace.

 - The video judge will set a bail.
 You will either be released or brought to a prison if you cannot post bail.
-See our FAQ section for more information about bail.

 - You will be given notice to appear in court for your first court date, which could be an arraignment or a preliminary hearing, depending on the type of case.